Essenceia/essenceia.github.io/content/projects/dev_board.md

 ## Introduction

-When doing embedded system development sometimes it can be hard finding a development board with the desired features at an affordable price.
+When doing embedded systems development, it can sometimes be hard to find a development board with the desired features at an affordable price.
-A solution to this is to learn to design and manufacturing your own custom development boards.
+A solution to this is to learn how to design and manifacture your own custom development boards.

 {{< figure